getlonlat/getlonlat/README.md

 # getLonLat
 App to get Longitude (X-axis) and Latitude (Y-axis) from a place in the world.

-You can search for a place name or use geolocation of the device.
+You can search for a place name , use geolocation of the device or using [geo targeting](http://en.wikipedia.org/wiki/Geotargeting) service.

 ## Options
 * Convert position to another projections